bhk/scam/reference.md

     [ 1 2 "c" ]
     []

-Vectors represent sequences of values.  [vector operations] (#vectors) such as `nth`, `first`, and `rest` can be used extract values from vectors.
+Vectors represent sequences of values.
+[Vector operations] (#vectors) such as `nth`, `first`, and `rest` can be used extract values from vectors.